 What Is The Best Way To Store Your Coffee?

 The best way to keep roasted coffee from going bad is in an opaque, airtight container.
-Ideally, one that is vacuum-sealed.
+Ideally, one that has a vacuum/airtight seal.

 Coffee beans can be beautiful, but avoid clear canisters which will allow light to compromise the taste of your coffee.

-Now, while the airtight seal is important, an ideal coffee storage container will have a valve that allows the natural CO2 emitted by roasted beans to escape.
+Now, while the airtight seal is important, the best coffee storage container will have a valve that allows the natural CO2 emitted by roasted beans to escape.
 By allowing the beans to “de-gas,” you are allowing for easier extraction when you are ready to brew.
 (3)

 A little bit of degassing is a good thing, especially when pulling espresso shots.
 If there is too much carbon dioxide in the beans during brewing, the release of these will disrupt the immersion of the coffee grounds into the water and so hinder extraction.